 Obama to propose ending NSA’s phone call sweep

-The bulk phone records collection program is set to expire in the summer.
-If Congress can’t agree on changes before then, the program would end completely.
+The bulk phone records collection program is set to expire next summer.
+If Congress can’t agree on changes before then, the program will end completely.

-In several meetings with White House staff since December, phone company executives opposed shifting the custody of the records from the NSA to them.
+In several meetings with White House staff since December, phone company executives came out strongly opposed to proposals that would shift the custody of the records from the NSA to the telecoms.
 The executives said they would only accept such changes to the NSA program if they were legally required and if that requirement was spelled out in legislation.

-The companies are concerned about the costs of retaining the records and potential liability.
+The companies are concerned about the costs of retaining the records and potential liability, such as being sued by individuals whose phone data was provided to intelligence or law enforcement agencies, these people said.
 The discussions with the White House ceased earlier this year.
 Industry officials said they had not been in contact with the administration as new options were being considered.
+The executives have continued to discuss the issue with lawmakers, however.